 In light of the prevailing global and domestic market environment, we maintain our conviction in the importance of global diversification and active portfolio management as key strategies to optimise returns while mitigating downside risks.
 In line with this approach, we will continue to review and rebalance our portfolio to reinforce our core holdings.
-We remain vigilant in identifying medium to long-term investment themes that offer diversification benefits and the potential to enhance the value of our international investment portfolio.
-On the domestic front, while attractive fixed income opportunities remain limited, the medium- to long-term outlook for equities is positive.
-We will continue to build on our high-conviction positions, guided by evolving market opportunities.
+We remain vigilant in identifying medium to long-term investment themes that offer diversification benefits and the potential to enhance the value of the investment portfolio of SICOM Overseas Diversified Fund.